-	Thanks to the Bird Radar System, which started to operate actively in the spring of 2012, birds or flocks of birds approaching the wind farms can be detected and monitored in real time from the monitor.
+Thanks to the Bird Radar System, birds or flocks of birds approaching the wind farms can be detected and monitored in real time from the monitor.
 Operationally, the turbines can be stopped for a short time during bird passage, while the flight direction of the birds can be changed by sending sound waves with the LRAD (Long Range Acoustic Device) system.

 With the data obtained from bird watching studies and regular monitoring activities, no operation-related bird deaths have occurred at Gökçedağ Wind Power Plant so far.